Goals win games and a prolific centre-forward is worth their weight in gold in football.

 Alan Shearer – 31 (1995/96)

-A second feature on this list for the Geordie goal-getter, who fired 31 goals in just 34 games in his final season as a Blackburn player.
+A second feature on this list for the Geordie goal-getter, who fired 31 goals in just 34 games during his final season as a Blackburn player.

-Shearer’s record haul of 260 Premier League goals is largely down to a prolific run in the mid-nineties, the forward the only player in EPL history to have scored more than 30 goals in more than one season.
+Shearer’s record haul of 260 Premier League goals is largely down to a prolific run in the mid-nineties, one which saw the forward score 112 league goals in just 138 appearances over four seasons at Blackburn.

 Cristiano Ronaldo – 31 (2007/08)